Poseidon-Heir/Poseidon-Heir/README.md

 - 👋 Hi, I’m @poseidonheir
-- 👀 I’m interested in creating a personal database
+- 👀 I’m interested in creating a open-source projects that positively impact the world.
-- 🌱 I’m currently working as an intern
+- 🌱 I’m currently a happy programmer.

 -Thanks for reading ,Good day to you.